Antelope Canyon – Nature inspired wonderment

 • Click the following links for additional Navajo park fees, etc., as well as other things to do in the Page/Lake Powell area.

-If you’ve ever been to Antelope Canyon, please leave any tips or suggestions in the comment section below.
+If you’ve ever been to Antelope Canyon, please leave any tips or suggestions you might have in the comment section below.
 Or, if you’ve ever been on a Northern Arizona road trip and have other sights worth visiting while near Antelope Canyon, please include those as well.

 Mike Shubic